zoe-edwards/bulmasearch/README.md

 2. Copy `.env.sample` to `.env` and replace by your development keys
 3. Run `composer install`
 4. Run `php indexer/build.php` to build and upload the index

+---

+_The contents of this Bulma Search repository is not developed by the core Bulma team._